BIRTH TISSUE DONATION PROCESS

 Referrals are made directly by OBGYN offices prior to a scheduled c-section.
-When an expectant mother expresses interest in placental donation, her name and phone number are shared with a Placental Donation Coordinator at Nevada Donor Network.
+When an expectant mother expresses interest in placental donation, her name and phone number are shared with a Birth Tissue Donation Coordinator at Nevada Donor Network.

 Step 2: Consent

 A Birth Tissue Donation Coordinator reaches out to the expectant mom by phone to provide more information about the ways in which the placenta and umbilical cord can benefit others, describes the process, and answers any questions she may have.
 When mom decides donation is the right choice for her and her baby, a consent form is completed over the phone giving permission for birth tissues to be donated at the time of delivery.

 Step 3: Evaluation

 The completed consent form gives Nevada Donor Network permission to review the expectant mom’s medical record.
 This evaluation helps to ensure the safety of donated tissues and is strictly confidential.
 All information obtained during the donation process is kept confidential in accordance with HIPAA regulations.